 We’d like to give you some examples of how this strategy could be built

 Cisco had a communication plan for a learning game to put users in the shoes of a telecoms company leader.
-The case is pretty ancient an overall strategy might not be relevant in today’s environment, but the company released the presentation that includes major details of their GTM strategy.
+The case is pretty ancient and an overall strategy might not be relevant in today’s environment, but the company released a presentation that includes major details of their GTM strategy.

 This Slideshare includes the strategy, tactics, and assets used by the company, including the efforts on social media.